Walking in the Cuenca Historical District wears your standards down.

 I am careful not to walk on the faces.
 They are cheerful, hopeful, and fresh.

-Supporting art and culture are good goals, anywhere in the world.
+Supporting art and culture are good goals, anywhere in the world, any time.